u22754459/Group_29-Retail-Supply-Chain/README.md

 ## Usage Guide

 ### For Customers
+1. **Create Account**: Register via signup page with email and password
-1. **Browse Products**: Navigate to Shop page to view available products
+2. **Browse Products**: Navigate to Shop page to view available products
+3. **Filter by Category**: Use category buttons to filter products
-2. **Add to Cart**: Select products and add them to shopping cart
+4. **Add to Cart**: Select products and add them to shopping cart
+5. **Place Orders**: Complete checkout process
-3. **Track Orders**: Use Order Tracking page to monitor delivery status
+6. **Track Orders**: Use Order Tracking page to monitor delivery status in real-time
-4. **Submit Feedback**: Provide ratings and comments via Customer Portal
+7. **Submit Feedback**: Provide ratings and comments via Customer Portal after delivery

 ### For Administrators
+1. **Login**: Use admin credentials to access admin features
-1. **Monitor KPIs**: View real-time metrics on Tracking page
+2. **Monitor KPIs**: View real-time metrics on dashboard and tracking pages
-2. **Manage Inventory**: Check Forecast page for stock recommendations
+3. **Manage Inventory**: Check Forecast page for stock recommendations
-3. **Review Feedback**: Access Customer Portal to read customer reviews
+4. **Review Feedback**: Access Customer Portal to read customer reviews
-4. **Analyze Performance**: Track improvements in delivery times and accuracy
+5. **Analyze Performance**: Track improvements in delivery times and accuracy
+6. **Use API**: Access RESTful API for programmatic integration

+### For Developers
+1. **API Integration**: Use provided API endpoints for custom integrations
+2. **Database Access**: Query SQLite database directly for custom reports
+3. **Extend Functionality**: Add new routes and templates as needed
+4. **Custom Analytics**: Create new database views for specific metrics

 ---

 ---

 ## Contact Information